-There is also a surprisingly large number of periodic tables that relate to literature, writing, or particular books (yes, The Hunger Games and Harry Potter are covered).
+There is a surprisingly large number of periodic tables that relate to literature, writing, or particular books, naming only The Hunger Games, Harry Potter, or A Game of Thrones.

-The pictures link to highest resolution image available on the web.
+The pictures link to the highest-resolution image available on the web.
 Click on credit links to find out more about the charts and their authors.

 1. A periodic table of storytelling